tatumamckinnis/DNA/README.md

 }
 ```

-This code will pass correctness tests, e.g., in `TestIterator`.
+This code will get the correct character.
 However, it's not efficient since it starts at the beginning of the linked list for each call.
 You should be sure you understand how local variables `count` and `dex` are used in the code above before trying to make the code more efficient for a sequence of calls as explained in the next section.

 ##### Efficient Implementation of charAt
 You should create instance variables in the class `LinkStrand` so that after a call of `charAt(k)`, calling `charAt(k+1)` is an `O(1)` operation.